 Practice

-Through temple and community practice, we endeavor to welcome in all the parts of ourselves and society, especially those parts that tangle us up or we have previously rejected, so that we can see ourselves as other and other as ourselves.
+Through temple and community practice, we welcome in all the parts of ourselves and society, especially those parts that tangle us up or we have previously rejected, so that we can see ourselves as other and other as ourselves.

 Our Zen practice is grounded in the Soto Zen tradition in America, and the Three Tenets of the Zen Peacemakers: